 The following documents provide information concerning the flood resistant provisions of the 2012 International Code Series®, the 2009 International Code Series®, highlights of American Society of Civil Engineers (ASCE) 24-05, and a comparison of the 2009 I-Codes, ASCE 24 and the National Flood Insurance Program (NFIP) requirements.
+The I-Codes can be purchased at the International Code Council (some state and local codes are available in view-only format).
+ASCE 24 can be purchased from the ASCE Store.

 This document is a compilation of flood resistant provisions, prepared by the Federal Emergency Management Agency (FEMA), of the 2012 International Code Series (IBC, IRC, IEBC IMC, IPC, IFGC, IPSDC, IFC).
 Also included, as a separate document, is a summary of changes from the 2009 IBC.
 The 2012 edition of the I-Codes contains provisions that are consistent with the minimum flood-resistant design and construction requirements of the NFIP for buildings and structures.